frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

 might have a C compiler though, so @mephi42 proposed that we add support for using GCC on systems where TinyCC cannot help us out.

-I really liked this idea; not only from the perspective of architecture support, but also because of the potential for much faster code – TinyCC optimizes for small compiler footprint and fast compilation, not fast code.
+I really liked this idea.
+Not only from the perspective of architecture support, but also because of the potential for much faster code – TinyCC optimizes for small compiler footprint and fast compilation, not fast code.